The best places to wine and dine in 2019

 Jodie Odrowaz of Iki Jime, Melbourne

 With a focus on sustainably sourced seafood, Jodie Odrowaz of Iki Jime, Melbourne is bringing conservational practices and minimal waste to fine dining.
-Having been learning to trace fish from its source and dry-age it in order to maximise its use, the young chef champions producers and even saves the restaurant’s leftover coffee and kelp to make body scrubs.
-Iki Jime can be found on Little Collins Street in Melbourne’s CBD and serves a seasonal menu curated by Justin James, the cuisine mastermind behind Vue Group.
+Having learnt to trace fish from its source and dry-age it in order to maximise its use, the young chef champions producers and even saves the restaurant’s leftover coffee and kelp to make body scrubs.
+Iki Jime can be found on Little Collins Street in Melbourne’s CBD and serves a seasonal menu curated by Justin James, the culinary mastermind behind Vue Group.

 The Legend Award

 Proving it’s not all happening in the bustling cities, this year’s ‘Legend’ status was awarded to Stefano’s Cantina, found in the regional Victorian town of Mildura.
 Owner Stefano de Pieri has been showcasing all the region has to offer long before farm-to-table was trending, having today turned a hotel cellar into a destination restaurant in addition to launching a cafe-bakery, brewery and wine label.